The Beloved (band): Formation

-According to a commonly known account of the band's formation, Jon Marsh placed an advertisement in the music press in 1983, which read as follows:
+According to a commonly known account of the group's formation, Jon Marsh placed an advertisement in the music press in 1983, which read as follows:

-"I am Jon Marsh, founder member of the Beloved.
-Should you too wish to do something gorgeous, meet me in exactly three years' time at exactly 11am in Diana's Diner, or site thereof, Covent Garden, London, WC2."
+"I am Jon Marsh, founder member of The Beloved.
+Should you too wish to do something gorgeous, meet me in exactly three years' time at exactly 11 a.m. in Diana's Diner, or site thereof, Covent Garden, London, WC2".

 However, Marsh confirmed in 2017 that this was a story made up for a press release.

 Marsh first met Steve Waddington when he joined the band Twelfth of August as an additional guitarist.
 Within a few months, Marsh suggested they leave and start their own band.
 Calling themselves The Journey Through in 1983, they recruited bass player Timothy Havard and began writing and rehearsing; occasionally playing live, with keyboard player Bill Anderson.
 Waddington was singer and principal songwriter.
 By early 1984 they were The Beloved; Waddington still the frontman, but Marsh singing on several songs and Havard and Marsh beginning to take over most of the songwriting.
 By the autumn Marsh was the lead singer, still drumming on demos and in rehearsal.
 He waited outside the BBC, Portland Place one night and gave a demo tape to John Peel.
 Within a fortnight they had been booked for a session.
 Marsh's school friend, Guy Gausden, had played drums with them at a couple of gigs and they persuaded him to join as a permanent member.
 Having barely rehearsed, and with two brand new songs out of four, they debuted as a four-piece on BBC Radio 1 on 8 January 1985.